Phil Lewis (musician): L.A. Guns

 Shortly after leaving Tormé, Lewis received a call from guitarist Tracii Guns stating that he was interested in having Phil join his band, L.A.
 Guns.
 The two met on 1 April 1987, and Lewis was hired shortly thereafter.
 L.A.
 Guns soon signed a record deal with Polygram Records and released their first album, L.A.
 Guns, on 4 January 1988.
 The band achieved mainstream success with their second album, Cocked & Loaded, thanks in part due to the successful single, "The Ballad of Jayne."
 They released Hollywood Vampires in 1991, which also had moderate success.
 Due to the rise in popularity of the grunge movement, the band would not release their fourth album, Vicious Circle until 1994.
 That album did not achieve the success of the prior albums, so Lewis left the band shortly after its release.

 During his time out of L.A.
 Guns, Lewis participated in several other music projects including Filthy Lucre with Steve Dior and the Liberators.
 Filthy Lucre released an album called Popsmear in 1997.
 During this time, he also held various other jobs including producing albums for other artists, mixing audio for Fox Sports, and even working as a telephone psychic for a short time.

 Lewis returned to L.A.
 Guns in 1999.
 The classic lineup released a re-recorded version of the hit album Cocked and Loaded in 2000.
 This updated version was called Cocked & Re-Loaded.
-The band released a new album entitled Man In The Moon in 2001.
+The band released a new album entitled Man in the Moon in 2001.
 They released Waking The Dead in April 2002.
 It was the first album with producer Andy Johns and would also prove to be the last with Tracii Guns, as he left the band a few months later to team up with Nikki Sixx for the band Brides of Destruction.
 Guns' departure forced the band to pull out of a world tour with Alice Cooper, and they were soon dropped from their label as well.

 Lewis and drummer Steve Riley continued to tour as L.A.
 Guns after Tracii Guns' departure and have released two more original albums, Tales from the Strip in 2005 and Hollywood Forever in 2012.

 In December 2016, Lewis announced that he would be leaving the current lineup of L.A.
 Guns.
 He also announced that he will be joining Tracii Guns in a new L.A.
 Guns lineup.
 The new lineup consists of Phil Lewis, Tracii Guns, Michael Grant, Johnny Martin, and Shane Fitzgibbon.
 They released a new album together called "The Missing Peace" on 13 October 2017.
 As of March 2018, Michael Grant left L.A.
 Guns.

-Lewis currently resides in Las Vegas, Nevada with his wife, the artist Kahla Walkowski.
-He was previously married to Junko Lewis.
-Both Kahla and Junko feature in the music video "You Better Not Love Me," from the 2012 L.A.
-Guns album Hollywood Forever.

 Lewis is a contributor to the 80s metal music website "Metal Sludge", under the online handle "Al Snug".